JPEspinoza/deis-mental-health/README.md

-# DEIS mental health scrapper
+# DEIS mental health scraper

-This is a scrapper that downloads the 'Reporteria Salud Mental' dashboard data from https://informesdeis.minsal.cl/SASVisualAnalytics/
+This is a scraper that downloads the 'Reporteria Salud Mental' dashboard data from https://informesdeis.minsal.cl/SASVisualAnalytics/